 Historic Flood Signs for High Water Marks in Kansas

-These historic flood signs can be mounted on simple wood or metal posts.
+These historic flood signs can be mounted on simple wood or metal posts, as well.
 The signs shown are two sites in Kansas where the communities decided to go a step up.
-Marion, KS staff posted their sign (two top images) using a very nice native stone mounting.
-The Ottawa, KS sign used a kiosk style (bottom image [pdf of the sign, 11.6 MB]).
+Marion, KS staff posted their sign (image on top right) using a very nice native stone mounting.
+The Ottawa, KS sign used a metal frame for a kiosk style (bottom image) (click Ottawa for pdf of the sign, 11.6 MB).

-Florence, Kansas Risk Management Options (pdf, 10.2 MB)
+Florence, Kansas Risk Management Options report (pdf, 10.2 MB).

 Recurring Flood Area Identification and Outreach

 KDA Division of Water Resource established Flood Report as a shared database and web mapping tool for flood hazard locations.
 As of March 5, 2019, communities had identified 184 sites, since the web site went online March 21, 2018.
 The project incentivized identifying sites by offering free bringing NOAA National Weather Service Turn Around Don't Drown signs.
 The team provided 186 signs to 10 communities.